Julia-Marcal/Julia-Marcal/README.md

 - Age: 18.
 - Pronouns: She/her.
 - Living in: São Paulo-Brasil.
-- Looking for my first job as a junior/intern on tech
+- Looking for my first job as a junior/intern on tech.
 - Willing to help Open Source projects.
 - Fluent in english.